CodingNomads/articles/code-is-text/code-is-text.md

 python guess.py
 ```

+&nbsp;

 Pressing <kbd>Enter</kbd> will start the program again from the beginning.

 Have fun guessing the number! :D

-## Parts of a Program
+## Parts of this Python project for beginners

-There are a lot of different concepts that went into creating even such a small program like this game you wrote.
+There are a lot of different concepts that went into creating even this very simple Python project for beginners.
 Let's take a look what they are:

 ![Base Parts of your Program](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/base_parts.png?raw=true)